Large-print programs for Carnegie Hall presentations are available from an usher.

 Complimentary radio frequency assistive listening devices (ALDs) are available in all three halls with the deposit of a valid ID.

 Induction neckloops are available for patrons who use hearing aids and cochlear implants with a “T” switch (telecoil).

 For events in Stern Auditorium / Perelman Stage, visit the coat-check room on the west side of the lobby.

 For events in Zankel Hall, visit the Parterre level coat check.

 For events in Weill Recital Hall, devices are available in the Jacobs Room.

-Before concerts and during intermissions, enjoy delectable nibbles and drinks from STARR Events at the Cafe in Stern Auditorium / Perelman Stage, the Parterre Bar in Zankel Hall, and the Jacobs Room in Weill Recital Hall.
+Before concerts and during intermissions, enjoy delectable nibbles and drinks from Constellation Culinary Group at the Cafe in Stern Auditorium / Perelman Stage, the Parterre Bar in Zankel Hall, and the Jacobs Room in Weill Recital Hall.
 You are also welcome to bring your own food and beverages.
 Please note that food and beverages are permitted in concession areas within the Hall’s lobby spaces, but not inside its seating areas.